Pretriangulated 2-representations via dg algebra 1-morphisms: Dg 2 -categories and 2 -representations

 \subsection{Dg \texorpdfstring{$2$}{2}-categories}

-We call a $2$-category $\cC$ a {\bf dg $2$-category} if the categories $\cC(\ti,\tj)$ are dg categories for any pair of objects $\ti,\tj\in \cC$, and horizontal composition is a dg functor.
+We call a $2$-category $\cC$ a \textbf{dg $2$-category} if the categories $\cC(\ti,\tj)$ are dg categories for any pair of objects $\ti,\tj\in \cC$, and horizontal composition is a dg functor.

+A \textbf{dg pseudofunctor} is a pseudofunctor whose component functors are dg functors and whose coherers are dg isomorphisms.
+A \textbf{dg $2$-functor} is a dg pseudofunctor whose coherers are identities.
+A dg pseudofunctor $\Phi\colon \cC\to \cD$ is part of a \textbf{dg biequivalence} if it is surjective on objects up to dg equivalence and each component functor is a dg equivalence.

-Given a dg $2$-category $\cC$, we can associate a new dg $2$-category of {\bf (one-sided) twisted complexes}, denoted by $\ov{\cC}$.
+Given a dg $2$-category $\cC$, we can associate a new dg $2$-category of \textbf{(one-sided) twisted complexes}, denoted by $\ov{\cC}$.
 It consists of \begin{itemize} \item the same objects as $\cC$; \item $1$-morphism categories $\overline{\cC(\ti,\tj)}$; \item with horizontal composition of two $1$-morphisms $\rX=(\bigoplus_{m=1}^s\rF_m,\alpha)\in \overline{\cC(\tk,\tl)}$ and $X'=(\bigoplus_{n=1}^t \rF'_n,\alpha')\in\overline{\cC(\tj,\tk)}$ given by

 where pairs $(m,n)$ are ordered lexicographically; \end{itemize} The above composition of $1$-morphism gives a strict operation (for details, see \cite[Proposition 3.5]{LM}).
-We say that a dg $2$-category is {\bf pretriangulated} if the embedding $\cC\hookrightarrow \ov{\cC}$ is part of a dg biequivalence.
+We say that a dg $2$-category is \textbf{pretriangulated} if the embedding $\cC\hookrightarrow \ov{\cC}$ is part of a dg biequivalence, i.e. if.

 We can further extend the dg $2$-category $\ov{\cC}$ by formally adding dg quotients to obtain a dg $2$-category $\vv{\cC}$.

 \begin{lemma} There exists a dg $2$-category $\vv{\cC}$ containing $\cC$ as a dg $2$-subcategory.
 A given dg $2$-functor $\Phi\colon \cC\to \cD$ extends naturally to a dg $2$-functor $\vv{\Phi}\colon \vv{\cC}\to \vv{\cD}$. \end{lemma} \begin{proof} We define $\vv{\cC}(\ti,\tj):=\vv{\cC(\ti,\tj)}$.
 The composition in $\vv{\cC}$ is defined as